jwarielle/CupcakeNames/README.md

 # Cupcake Name Generator

 ## What is the Cupcake Name Generator?
-This is am npm module that generates cupcake names!
+cupcakenames is an npm module that generates cupcake names.
+For example, you may have created a cupcake recipe and need help deciding what to call it.
+You can use this generator to create a name for you.

 ## How to Install
 `npm install @jwarielle/cupcakenames`